christianclover/rfcs/text/0000-named-blocks.md

 unify the rendering syntaxes / semantics for blocks/primitives/component-factories passed into a component.

+This RFC is focused chiefly on bringing named blocks to Ember Components, but it was necessary to define a basic roadmap of functionality for Glimmer Components as well, but keep in mind that some of the Glimmer-centric details may change and should hence be considered non-normative.

 # Motivation

 There are limitations to composition due to the inability to pass more than one block to a component (or 2 blocks if you include the inverse block).